SebastianGronbech/SebastianGronbech/README.md

 ## Hi there 👋, Welcome!

 Hello!
 My name is Sebastian Grønbech.
-I am from University of Stavanger taking BS Cumputer Science.🏫
+I am from University of Stavanger taking BS Computer science.🏫

 - 🔭 I’m currently working on this page.